wbazant/usefulpatches/src/articles/how-to-identify-plants.md

 title: Learning to identify plants
 ---

+## Introduction

+This is a short text about learning to identify plants.
+I will introduce you to a number of resources that I have been relying on.

+I aim to be able to tell something about plants I see around me most frequently.
+I also want to build up my ability to recognise plants that are edible, medicinal, or otherwise useful.
+Right now I am far behind an average member of forager or early agrarian societies that would have lived in our area in the past, but I hope to eventually catch up!

 ## Visual recognision

 Knowledge of the natural world used to be passed orally.
 A member of your community would point to a plant and tell you its name, and you could learn what it was for by observing others and listening to stories.